alissa-huskey/python-class/docs/glossary.md

 Version Control
 ---------------

+* **branch** -- a container that has a name and stores set of commits.
+Every repository is created with a default branch named **master**.

 * **Codebase**: A set source code files that make up a software system, application, component or project.

+* **commit**, **revsion** or **change log** is a set of changes recorded in version control.

+ * **distributed version control**.
+As opposed to **Centralized Version Control Systems** that have one central repository that all other repositories were required to communicate with in order to commit changes.
+In distributed version control , every repo is self contained.
+Not only that, but any repo send changes to or receive changes from any other compatable repository.

+* **HEAD** -- a reference to the current commit on the current branch.
+A reference is like a bookmark to a commit.
+Since we're not doing anything fancy, `HEAD` will point to the most recent commit on the `master` branch for the forseeable future.

+* the **index** -- a snapshot of your files at the time of the `HEAD` commit plus the changes you've staged for commit.

+* **master**: the default branch

+* **object database** -- the history of all commits and the relationships between them.

+* **origin**: the default remote repository

+* a **patch** -- the file detailing the exact changes that were made in a format that git and other programs understand.
+It's very similar to the output of `git diff`.

+* **reference**: pointer to a specific commit

+* **remote repository** or **upstream repo** -- a repository that you send changes to

 * **Repository (aka repo)**: The container for version-control information for a set of files.

+- a **SHA** or **hash** -- a 40-character unique identifier that points to a the rest of the data related to the commit.
+Basically, a commit ID.
+Here's an
+  example: `d16085b3b913e5bc5e351c0a7461051e9973629a`

+* **tree** -- a snapshot of your files at the time of the `HEAD` commit.

 * **Version Control (Source Control, Revision Control)**: A method for keeping track of and managing changes to a set of files.